chrpng/png-photography/README.md

 ### Updates

 2021-07-13 Converted image gallery from a naive grid to s smarter row layout with react-photo-gallery.
 Uses Knuth and Plass line breaking algorithm to calculate rows.
+2021-07-13 Set max size for sidebar/header at larger breakpoints so image take up more of the available space.